Learn how to use Prismic with Nuxt.

 Slices are created using a local development tool called Slice Machine.
 Let’s go over that next.

-In addition to Slices, you use Slice Machine to create Custom Types.
-Custom Types are types of documents in your app, such as Pages and Authors.
+In addition to slices, you use Slice Machine to create page types.
+Page types are models for the pages in your app.

 Your turn: Run Slice Machine